 Tarka Trail – Also meeting the Two Moors Way at Lynmouth is the Tarka Trail – an 180-mile figure-of-eight route incorporating a section travelled by the Tarka Line railway.

 Exe Valley Way – This links with the Two Moors Way on Exmoor and offers a route south following the River Exe all the way to its estuary at Exmouth on the south Devon Coast.

 Dartmoor Way – This is a 108-mile circular walking route along beautiful footpaths, bridlepaths and quiet Devon lanes linking the towns and villages around the boundary of Dartmoor National Park.
 There is also a High Moor Link between Buckfast and Tavistock.
-The route is due to be launched (virtually) in autumn 2020, and a guidebook is in preparation.
+A guidebook is in preparation and is due to be published in spring 2023.
 Further information can be found at www.dartmoorway.co.uk.